 At least non-expert Marcus asked the right question: what do we know now that we didn’t know back in May?
 Sadly, he assumes the answer is ‘nothing’.
 He fails–or refuses–to understand two things.
 First, this is a novel coronavirus.
 It’s brand new; we’ve never seen it or dealt with it before, so nobody, including the experts, knows quite what it does, how it does it, or how to stop it from doing it.
 The experts hoped SARS‑CoV‑2 would act like similar coronaviruses (it hasn’t) and would respond to similar treatments (it doesn’t).

 To answer Marcus’s question, there’s a LOT we know now that we didn’t know in May.
-We didn’t know infected people could be asymptomatic for a couple of weeks.
+We didn’t know infected people could be asymptomatic for up to a couple of weeks.
 We didn’t know asymptomatic people could transmit the virus.
 We didn’t know the virus could be transmitted by talking loudly or singing, and not just by the more common forms such as coughing and sneezing.
 We didn’t know masks were an effective way to significantly retard transmission.
 That’s what we know now that we didn’t know in May.

 This is how science works.
 This is what experts do that fuckwits don’t.
 They incorporate new information and allow it to revise their understanding of the problem in order to better shape their response to it.
 The fact that the experts were wrong at the beginning doesn’t mean they’re unreliable, or that they can’t be trusted, or that they’re not really experts.
 It just means they didn’t know as much back then.